 Additionally, it should be kept in mind that the cyber security is not only an issue for the IT department or a matter of implementation of technical solutions.
 There is a large portion of social skills and employee awareness to reach a full coverage of cyber security implementation.

-Entry Point North integrates cyber security topics in our ATSEP courses and are continuously developing them to ensure their relevancy to the latest industry knowledge.
-View the ATSEP course overview here, if you have questions please do not hesitate to contact us at email@example.com.
+At Entry Point North, we integrate cyber security topics in our ATSEP courses and are continuously developing them to ensure their relevancy to the latest industry knowledge.
+If you have questions please do not hesitate to contact us at firstname.lastname@example.org.